Pabitra-33/CC_Practice_Assignments/README.md

 # CC_Practice_Assignments

-I have been practicing all my CodeChef practice questions here and solving them gain better knowledge.
+I have been practicing all my CodeChef practice assignments here and solving them gain better knowledge.